 If you want more independence book the Port House Suite, a duplex building adjacent to the main hotel.
 It is set on 2 floors with a spiral staircase leading to the roof terrace where you can lounge and relax in your bathtub with a view.

 - Safe box

-Breakfast is a leisurely affair served until 11.30am and is included in your room rate.
-Large tables with white tableclothes and aqua glasses are well spaced, allowing you to relax.
+Breakfast is a leisurely affair served until 11.30am.
+In the dining room, large tables with white tableclothes and aqua glasses are well spaced, allowing you to relax.
+Or take your breakfast out to the shaded terrace.
 You get fresh juices (squeeze your own if you like), cheeses, salamis, pastries, fresh fruit, compotes, yogurts and the widest selection of cereals and dried fruits and nuts we've seen in Mallorca.
 There's also a menu of cooked fare.
 Take your time: order another coffee, gaze out the window to the pool and sea beyond and linger over the newspapers.

 People travel from near and far to dine in the restaurant here as the food is good and the atmosphere relaxed.
-For lunch, you can choose from the very reasonably-priced, daily changing set menu (cambozola cheese salad, Angus beef tagiatelle), or go a la carte.
-On our 2017 visit, we were blown away by our dinner of seared ahi tuna with wasabi mayo.
-The wine list (mostly local or Spanish) will serve you well (without baffling you); staff are extremely knowledgeable should you need guidance, but even the house wines are spectacular.
+For lunch and dinner, you can choose from the very reasonably-priced, daily changing set menu, which always has a veggie option, or go a la carte.
+On our last visit, we tucked into salmon tataki, red curry, and coffee parfait with mascarpone and rhubarb ragout.
+It was all really impressive yet unfussy, beautifully presented, and super tasty - even the house wines were spectacular.
 If you prefer something lighter there's a spot-on snack menu served beside the bar or alfresco.
 Many a delicious burger and chips or club sandwich have helped us through a New Year's Day (washed down with hearty Bloody Marys).

-If you want to eat out, there's a growing number of local waterside restaurants - ask staff for recommendations.
+If you want to eat out, there's a growing number of local waterside restaurants - ask the friendly staff for recommendations.

 - Restaurants nearby